Kamar-p/Melanoma_assignement/README+(1).md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by Kamar-p - feel free to contact me!